mms1410/f-mac-tf/README.md

 ## Optimization:

-This repository contains efficient reference implementations of the dynamic M-FAC algorithms based on SGD and Adam Optimizers, introduced in the paper "M-FAC: Efficient Matrix-Free Approximations of Second-Order Information" to be published at NeurIPS 2021, plus some sample code demonstrating their use in optimization.
+This repository contains efficient reference implementations of the dynamic M-FAC algorithms based on SGD and Adam Optimizers in TensorFlow, introduced in the paper "M-FAC: Efficient Matrix-Free Approximations of Second-Order Information" to be published at NeurIPS 2021, plus some sample code demonstrating their use in optimization.
 In addition, the results are compared in plots with the results of a normal Adam and SGD optimiser.

 This repository contains the follwowing:

 An efficient Implementation of an M-FAC Optimizer based on SGD from Scratch, an efficient Implementation of an M-FAC Optimizer which inherits from the SGD Optimizer and an efficient Implementation of an M-FAC Optimizer which inherits from the ADAM Optimizer.
 All of these optimisers include the implementation of the dynamic algorithm

-A run_experiments.py scricpt for running five Optimizers (SGD, Adam, SGD-MFAC (scratch), SGD-MFAC (inherist from SGD) and ADAM-MFAC) on the cifar10 Dataset and on a ResNet (20 or 32) Model.
-The logs are saved in the logs folder
+A `run_experiments.py` scricpt for running five Optimizers (SGD, Adam, SGD-MFAC (scratch), SGD-MFAC (inherist from SGD) and ADAM-MFAC) on the cifar10 Dataset and on a ResNet (20 or 32) Model.
+The logs are saved in the `logs` folder

-An experiment.yaml file, in which the model configurations, e.g. how many gradients used for M-FAC optimisation, are specified.
+An `experiment.yaml` file, in which the model configurations, e.g. how many gradients used for M-FAC optimisation, for each Optimizer are specified.
 In addition, the model, the number of epochs and the number of runs to be carried out are defined here.

 ## 💪 Getting Started